apollographql/apollo/docs/source/guides/schema-design.md

 <h2 id="mutations">Designing mutations</h2>

-Mutations are one of the core types in GraphQL.
-Just like you can make a query to fetch information, you can make a mutation to update or change information.
-Unlike REST, GraphQL mutations actually are executed in two parts: the mutation itself, and a subsequent query, which can return any kind of data that you normally could query for.
-A mutation definition for updating the age of a `User` could look like this:
+The `Mutation` type is a core type in GraphQL which specializes in _modifying_ data, which contrasts the `Query` type used for _fetching_ data.

+Unlike REST, where the behavior is more ad-hoc, the `Mutation` type is designed with the expectation that there will be a response object.
+This ensures that the client receives the most current data without a subsequent round-trip re-query.

+A mutation for updating the age of a `User` might look like this:

 ```graphql
 type Mutation {